Cheapest States for Licensed Master Social Worker in 2026

 Cost Breakdown

-The national cost range of $20,380 to $50,380 for obtaining an LMSW typically includes tuition for required educational courses, fees for licensing examinations, application fees for initial licensure, and costs for background checks.
-This range reflects both the direct costs tied to the licensure process and ancillary expenses incurred during education and application phases.
+The range of $20,380 to $50,380 typically includes tuition for required educational courses, fees for licensing exams, application fees for state licensure, and other mandatory costs like background checks.
+This range reflects both the minimum and maximum investment a candidate might need to make, depending on their state and chosen educational path.

 How to Reduce Your Costs